mennobrandt/OperatingSystems/README.md

 # _A3: Multi-Threaded Network Server for Pattern Analysis_
+### 0. Background:
+- I am counting the number of lines, in which a pattern occurs.
+Not the total number of occurences.
+Meaning, a line with multiple uses of the pattern, will only be counted as +1.
+- Pattern matching is case sensitive.
+For example, "love" != "Love".
+- If a pattern is part of another word, it will be counted.
+For example, "love" == "beloved".

 ### 1. Building the program:
 - Clear up existing files, with:
 ```